 A general voicemail greeting is used as a default if you don’t set any other type of greeting or if your personalized programming gets erased for whatever reason.
 This voicemail greeting will be played for both external calls originating from outside of your company and internal calls made by people calling from another extension within your company.
 Since you never know when callers will hear this message, it’s best to keep this greeting brief, professional and general.

-Avoid dates and timeframes for when you'll return calls—after all, you have no way of anticipating when the caller will hear the message.
+Avoid dates and timeframes for when you'll return calls—after all, you have no way of knowing when the caller will hear the message.

-A Few Good General Voicemail Greeting Examples
+General Voicemail Greeting Examples

 Here are a few ideas for greetings that can get you started, ranging from strictly businesslike to a less formal greeting.
 Tweak and personalize any of these options to fit your corporate culture and your personality, but try not to stray too far from these basics.